max-dingsda/ComfyDash/README.md

 # 🧩 ComfyDash – Local Model Catalog Dashboard

 ComfyDash helps you make sense of all your downloaded checkpoints, LoRAs, and embeddings by scanning your ComfyUI directories and presenting them in a clear, searchable dashboard.
-It’s a lightweight local catalog and management tool for ComfyUI model data.
+It's a lightweight local catalog and management tool for ComfyUI model data.

 Do you know the issue?
 You download checkpoints, LoRAs, and embeddings, use them for a while, and later wonder what they actually do.
 ComfyDash was created to solve exactly that — giving you a clear overview of everything stored in your local ComfyUI setup.